ketanhm/ketanhm.github.io/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

-As a Senior Client Partner, I specialize in accelerating revenue, reducing cycle times, optimizing costs, and ensuring regulatory compliance through cutting-edge digital and AI technologies.
-I excel in trusted consulting, fostering and managing executive customer relationships, and delivering comprehensive digital transformation programs.
-With a deep understanding of industry contexts and technology, I craft solutions that align with clients’ objectives.
-Additionally, I have a proven track record in leading Delivery Assurance and managing teams effectively.
+As a Senior Client leveraging cutting-edge digital technologies, I help client initiatives to accelerate revenue growth, shorten cycle , reduce costs, and meet regulatory compliance.

+I excel in trusted consulting, nurturing and managing executive customer relationships, and delivering comprehensive digital transformation programs.

+With a deep understanding of industry contexts and technology, I lead crafting solutions that align with clients’ objectives.

+**Ensuring partnerships succeeds**

+**Keeping the client focus:** Be client advocate to internal leadership(suppliers’) and keep business focus.
+Sync to client objectives.
+Be the bridge between client requirement and delivery organization

+**Being Agile:** Adapt to changing requirement within contractually limits.
+Don’t underestimate technology (new) challenges.
+Factor time and resources for experimentation on new tech/tools

+**Build Team and lead for Success:** Make case to staff right skilled resources(global, matrixed org), align teams to client objectives/tech requirements, plan for unexpected personnel changes/backups

+**Keep an oversight on Project/Program:** Do proactive planning, ensure not overcommitting / unrealistic schedules.
+Bring to client notice any plan deviations (& mitigation steps) as soon as identified

 ## Trainings
 - Development Dimension International - Leadership Development